Netflix Splits DVD-Streaming Business, Rebrands With Qwikster, Adds Video Games

 price for its DVD-by-mail and streaming subscription plan by 60%.
 The announcement inevitably inspired universal

-vitriol among customers, but Netflix stuck to its guns, saying in a recent earnings call that the
+vitriol among customers, but Netflix stuck to its guns, saying in a recent earnings call the

 negative reaction hadn’t been as bad as the company anticipated.